shurik179/gm0/source/docs/power-and-electronics/tips-and-tricks.rst

 In addition to what is written in the official resources, there are a couple of additional tips.

-The traditional XT30 connector that is used to REV is prone to breaking.
+The traditional XT30 connector that is used by REV Roboics is prone to breaking.
 It is highly recommended that teams replace XT30 connectors with Anderson Powerpole, or put adapters on their current wires.
 An example of an adapter is